limuzi1992/Database-for-Bioinformatics/images/README.txt

-This folder stores the images for website.
+This folder stores the images for the website.